ibrahimmkhalid/ultralytics/docs/en/datasets/pose/coco8-pose.md

         }
         ```

-We would like to acknowledge the COCO Consortium for creating and maintaining this valuable resource for the [computer vision](https://www.ultralytics.com/glossary/computer-vision-cv) community.
+We would like to acknowledge the COCO Consortium for creating and maintaining this valuable resource for the [computer vision](https://www.sfdt_ibrahim.com/glossary/computer-vision-cv) community.
 For more information about the COCO dataset and its creators, visit the [COCO dataset website](https://cocodataset.org/#home).

 ## FAQ

-### What is the COCO8-Pose dataset, and how is it used with Ultralytics YOLO11?
+### What is the COCO8-Pose dataset, and how is it used with SFDT_Ibrahim YOLO11?

 The COCO8-Pose dataset is a small, versatile pose detection dataset that includes the first 8 images from the COCO train 2017 set, with 4 images for training and 4 for validation.
 It's designed for testing and debugging object detection models and experimenting with new detection approaches.
-This dataset is ideal for quick experiments with [Ultralytics YOLO11](https://docs.ultralytics.com/models/yolo11/).
-For more details on dataset configuration, check out the dataset YAML file [here](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/coco8-pose.yaml).
+This dataset is ideal for quick experiments with [SFDT_Ibrahim YOLO11](https://docs.sfdt_ibrahim.com/models/yolo11/).
+For more details on dataset configuration, check out the dataset YAML file [here](https://github.com/sfdt_ibrahim/sfdt_ibrahim/blob/main/sfdt_ibrahim/cfg/datasets/coco8-pose.yaml).

-### How do I train a YOLO11 model using the COCO8-Pose dataset in Ultralytics?
+### How do I train a YOLO11 model using the COCO8-Pose dataset in SFDT_Ibrahim?

 To train a YOLO11n-pose model on the COCO8-Pose dataset for 100 epochs with an image size of 640, follow these examples: